dranjan/python-plyfile/README.md

   or a `PlyListProperty` instance's `len_dtype`, which will perform casting when writing.

-The following are **unsupported** and will leave objects in an inconsistent state:

-- Modifying the `name` of an element or `PlyProperty` or `PlyListProperty` instance.
+Modifying the `name` of a `PlyElement, `PlyProperty`, or `PlyListProperty` instance is not supported and will raise an error.

 Note that it is always safe to create a new `PlyElement` or `PlyData` instance instead of modifying one in place, and this is the recommended